dillionlim/brainhack-til-2025/README.md

 It was discovered pretty early on that the submissions were non-deterministic, and different submissions gave very large variances in scores.
 Therefore, we wrote a script to automatically and continuously submit a model in order to obtain a high RL score.

-Furthermore, the scouts used in qualifiers were not very well-trained, therefore, the `helvetica` model was sufficient to capture all scouts consistently most of the time.
+Furthermore, the scouts used in qualifiers were not very well-trained, therefore, the `helvetica` model was sufficient to capture all scouts more often than not.
 It was therefore chosen to be used as the guard model for submissions.

 ---